 Details of HSA's underwriting and investment performance are included in sub-sections A.2 and A.3 above.
-HSA did not have any other material income and expenses in the reporting period other than corporation taxation expenses.
+HSA did not have any other material income and expenses in the reporting period other than corporation taxation expenses (current taxes) and the derecognition of the deferred tax assets from previous years.